guanqun-yang/wordpress/_posts/2023-09-12-hate-speech-benchmark.md

 - Step 1: Randomly select a test set and a validation set.

+    The two datasets **must be** randomly selected for the following reasons:

+    1. The distribution of the validation set will be similar to the test set.
+Using the randomly sampled validation set will help select the models that more are likely to perform well on the test set.

-    The two datasets must be randomly selected as this makes the two datasets independent from each other in terms of label distribution and source distribution.
+    2. This makes the two datasets independent from each other in terms of label distribution and source distribution.
 Throughout the experiments, the test and validation sets are the same; this is helpful as we could see the (dis)advantages of one method in the `wandb` dashboard.

 - Step 2: Sampling train set using different (a) data selection methods.